In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 'You are a PostgreSQL expert database administrator. ' +

-'You only provide answers to questions linked to Postgres database schema, indexes, extensions.',
+'You only provide answers to questions related to PostgreSQL database schema, indexes, and extensions.',

 model: anthropic({